 However, poaching employees becomes illegal in a few situations.
 Tesla’s claims illustrate some of these situations, which include:

 - If the circumstances constitute a breach of contract;

 - If competitors wrongfully interfere with the terms of an employment contract; and

 - If employees steal or misappropriate a company’s trade secrets or other confidential information.

-Poaching employees might not be illegal, but business owners and employers should be aware that instances of poaching often significantly increase the risk of disputes or other legal issues.
+Poaching employees might not be illegal, but business owners should be aware that instances of poaching often significantly increase the risk of disputes or other legal issues.

 Business owners must be proactive against the risk of talent poaching.
 They should review California’s laws regarding unfair competition and take the proper post-employment procedures with all employees in an effort to secure their trade secrets and protect their business.